christandlg/AS3935MI/README.md

  - Automatic antenna tuning

 ## Changelog:
+- 1.1.0
+	- extended function calibrateResonanceFrequency() to return the resonance frequency of the antenna

 - 1.0.0
 	- added more values for watchdog threshold and spike rejection ratio settings
 	- fixed an incorrect function name